 from Maturana and Varela – The Tree of Knowledge –

 Chaos Theory is connected to Complexity, but antichaos with its dampening effects might be the most relevant aspect of this, at least as regards levels, emergence, and downward causation.
-Whereas chaos theory describes situations which display extreme sensitivity to initial conditions, biological systems and other stable systems show the opposite – what Bertalanffy calls “equifinality” – a tendency, even with outside perturbations, from different starting points, to lead to the same end state.
-Nowadays, such insights are usually expressed with the language of “attractors”.
+Whereas chaos theory describes situations which display extreme sensitivity to initial conditions, biological systems and other stable systems show the opposite – which Bertalanffy calls “equifinality” – a tendency, even with outside perturbations, from different starting points, to lead to the same end state.
+Nowadays, such insights are usually expressed with the language of “attractors”, chaos having its strange attractors.
 We might provisionally align things thus –

 negative feedback : positive feedback :: antichaos : chaos